aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 event based on an [event
 pattern](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html)
 and invoke __event targets__ when the pattern is matched against a triggered event.
-Event targets are objects that implement the `IEventTarget` interface.
+Event targets are objects that implement the `IRuleTarget` interface.

 Normally, you will use one of the `source.onXxx(name[, target[, options]]) -> Rule` methods on the event source to define an event rule associated with